 Cease and desist letters can serve as a very serious warning to a perpetrating party that you may take legal action against them if they do not stop their unlawful activity.

 Cease and desist letters can be an effective first line of offense to resolve your legal issue when you are hoping to avoid litigation.
-An experienced attorney can send effectively composed letter on your behalf much quicker than they could file a lawsuit and for far less money.
+An experienced attorney can send effectively composed letters on your behalf much quicker than they could file a lawsuit and for far less money.

 Not only can sending a cease and desist save a significant amount of time and money, but it can also save you the emotional stress of the lengthy litigation process.